amastaneh/mahsaamini_server/README.md

 # Mahsa Amini Server

 # Technical details
-Using `yarn install` to installing all dependencies of this project.<br />
+Using `yarn install` to installing all dependencies of this project.\
-Using `yarn install` on development/local environment to run server.<br />
+Using `yarn start` on development/local environment or `yarn server` on production environment to run server.\
+We used `cyclic.sh` for free Node.js server and configured to deploy on any push/merge to main.